#

 The desired approach is the plugin provider offers a private repository we can auth with.
 See how delicious brains handle it for a good example: https://deliciousbrains.com/wp-migrate-db-pro/doc/installing-via-composer/

-In this scenario we can add the credentials to auth.json
+In this scenario we can add the credentials to auth.json and it should work ok.

 IMPORTANT:

-must not be committed to source control, instead add toauth.json.dist
+auth.jsonmust not be committed to source control, instead add toauth.json.distwith details on where to obtain the credentials.

 VERY IMPORTANT: Check the license terms of the plugin before using

-if the license only covers a single dev and that dev is not you, do not do this.
+auth.jsonif the license only covers a single dev and that dev is not you, do not do this.
 If in any doubt check with the lead developer.

 #